-Course Code Course Title Pts 09 P/C/R/RP/EQ BIOL 116 Human Biology 18 S2 EDUC 102 Child and Adolescent Development and Health 18 S1 S2 R: EDUC 121 HLTH 101 Introduction to Health Studies 18 S2 MAOR 107 Te Ao Maori: Introduction to Maori Society 18 S1 MAOR 108 Te Tiriti: An Introduction to the Treaty of Waitangi 18 SU1 S2 R: MAOR 113 (prior to 2006) PSYC 105 Introductory Psychology - Brain, Behaviour and Cognition 18 S1 R: PSYC 103, PSYC 104 PSYC 106 Introductory Psychology - Social, Personality and Developmental 18 S2 R: PSYC 103, PSYC 104 SCIM 101 Science, Maori and Indigenous Knowledge 18 S2
+Course Code Course Title Pts 10 P/C/R/RP/EQ BIOL 116 Human Biology 15 S2 EDUC 102 Child and Adolescent Development and Health 18 S1 S2 R: EDUC 121 and TEDU 110 HLTH 101 Introduction to Health Studies 18 S2 MAOR 107 Aotearoa: Introduction to Traditional Maori Society 18 S1 MAOR 108 Aotearoa: Introduction to New Zealand Treaty Society 18 S2 R: MAOR 113 (prior to 2006) PSYC 105 Introductory Psychology - Brain, Behaviour and Cognition 15 S1 R: PSYC 103, PSYC 104 PSYC 106 Introductory Psychology - Social, Personality and Developmental 15 S2 R: PSYC 103, PSYC 104 SCIM 101 Science, Maori and Indigenous Knowledge 15 S2 R: MAOR 172 EQ: MAOR 172

-- 1. Students who have not completed CMDS 161 should refer to Regulation 3(iii). - 2.
-Students who have completed the Intermediate Year without taking CMDS 111 and CMDS 112 and have been accepted into the first professional year will be required to undertake a related course of self-directed study during the summer prior to entry.
+- Students who have not completed the intermediate year at the University of Canterbury and are admitted to the first professional year are required to complete and pass CMDS 161 concurrently with the first professional year programme. - Students who have completed the Intermediate Year without taking CMDS 111 and CMDS 112 and have been accepted into the first professional year will be required to undertake a related course of self-directed study during the summer prior to entry. - 3.
 Students who have not completed LING 101 or an equivalent course will also be required to undertake a related course of self-directed study over the summer prior to entry.

-It is the responsibility of the student to purchase reading materials as recommended by the Department of Communication Disorders.
+- 4. It is the responsibility of the student to purchase reading materials as recommended by the Department of Communication Disorders. - 5.
 Students from other universities should contact the College of Science Student Advisor for information on equivalent and acceptable courses.